zefhub/zef-docs/docs/graph-ql-getting-started.md

 ```

 #### Filling in Resolvers
-In order to use the schema dictionary to start the GraphQL server with Ariadne, we need to define the resolver functions for each of the fields in the schema that we want to use, which are currently defined as `None`.
+In order to use the schema dictionary to start the GraphQL server, we need to define the resolver functions for each of the fields in the schema that we want to use, which are currently defined as `None`.

 Resolvers are functions in a GraphQL server that are responsible for resolving the value of a field in a query.
 They are the actual implementation of the GraphQL operations defined in the schema.
 In ZefDB, resolvers would typically interact with the database to perform the queries or mutations specified in the GraphQL schema.